Visa & Permits for traveling Tibet/ Kailash

 These are required to visit closed areas - much of the Tibetan Autonomous Region outside the Lhasa prefecture-level district, and scattered counties elsewhere.
-They are usually only obtainable through tour operators, for tours by four-wheel-drive car.
+They are usually only obtainable through tour operators, for tours by four-wheel-drive cars.
 Permits to visit places that are not declared open are known as Aliens Travel Permits, or PSBs.
 They are issued by the police (Public Security Bureau, "PSB").
-A single permit is normally issued to all the people who are travelling together, the permit naming just one of them and stating how many others are accompanying him; the passports, or at least photocopies of passports and visas, of all person travelling, must be presented in order to obtain a permit.
+A single permit is normally issued to all the people who are traveling together, the permit naming just one of them and stating how many others are accompanying him; the passports, or at least photocopies of passports and visas, of all person traveling, must be presented in order to obtain a permit.

 Generally, it takes 1 week to get the Tibet permit after you supply the full necessary documents.
-After having a permit from TTB, Touch Kailash Travel could buy you the air tickets and manage package tour to Tibet.
+After having a permit from TTB, Touch Kailash Travel could buy you the air tickets and manage package tours to Tibet.

 Name, Nationality, Passport number, Sex, Date of Birth and Occupation details for the Indian passport holder